jadecobra/python_tdd_exercises/source/AttributeError.rst

 ----

-Solve AttributeError by defining class methods
+Solve an AttributeError by defining class methods
 --------------------------------------------------

 RED: make it fail